Strike’s Southern Cooper Basin Gas Project Highlights

 - Conditional gas off-take agreements with substantial domestic gas consumers

-- Prospective Resource booked at Le Chiffre 1 and Klebb well locations
+- Contingent Resource booked at Le Chiffre 1 and Klebb well locations

 Strike’s Value Creation Strategy